Jun 30, 2011

 Capitol vs. Capital and Other Common Typos in Public Interest News

-Across the world, PR Newswire’s editors work on all sorts of news – financial, fun, international, lifestyle – even in different languages as our Latin America and International departments can attest!
+Across the world, PR Newswire edits and distributes all sorts of news – financial statements, product announcements, medical discoveries, even news in different languages as our International desk can attest!

-However, our Editorial bureau in Washington, D.C. is where the majority of PR Newswire’s government and public interest press releases are processed.
-Because of this, they have to watch for typos that are more common to these topics.
+However, our bureau in Washington, D.C. is where the majority of PR Newswire’s government and public interest press releases are processed.
+Because of this, our D.C. specialists have to watch for mistakes more common to these topics.

-If you find that you write content about nonprofit, government, advocacy or other public interest issues, read on for a few tips from our D.C. customer content specialists on common typos to watch for in your content.
+If you write about nonprofit, government, advocacy or other public interest issues, read on for a few tips from our D.C. customer content specialists on common typos to watch for in your content.

 On the other hand, “Capital” with an “a” has many different meanings.
 For public interest news, the most common usage is when referring to the city or town that is the official seat of government in a country or state.
 For instance, Washington, D.C. is the nation’s capital.

-Other mistakes commonly caught by our Washington, D.C. editors in public interest news:
+Other mistakes commonly found in public interest news include:

-- misspellings in names of high profile political figures
+- Misspelled names of high profile political figures

-An advantage of having public interest releases handled by editors who live and work in D.C. is that they are surrounded by the news and legislation that your release might address!
+An advantage of having public interest releases handled by content specialists who live and work in D.C. is that they are surrounded by the news and legislation that your press release might address.

-Author Kate Goebbel is a communications professional at PR Newswire, and loves to consult with organizations about press release writing and promotion techniques, SEO and results.
-She infrequently tweets at @kate_city and can be found on LinkedIn.
+Author Kate Goebbel is a senior customer content specialist at PR Newswire, and loves to consult with organizations about press release writing and promotion techniques, SEO and reporting.
+Follow her on Twitter at @kate_city.